girordo/girordo/README.md

 # 𝕬𝖇𝖔𝖚𝖙

-• 🧑🏻‍💻 I’m currently working at Dasa as a Frontend Engineer
+• 🧑🏻‍💻 I’m currently working at Dasa as a Frontend Engineer<br/>
-• 🧬 BSc Biomedical Informatics @ USP
+• 🧬 BSc Biomedical Informatics @ USP<br/>
-• 🐧 Linux enthusiast since 2004
+• 🐧 Linux enthusiast since 2004<br/>
-• ⚛️ Frontend experience with React and React Native for mobile
+• ⚛️ Frontend experience with React and React Native for mobile<br/>
-• 🛤️ Railway to Full Stack with NestJS and Express
+• 🛤️ Railway to Full Stack with NestJS and Express<br/>
 • 🏗️ Focusing in microservices architecture and TDD

 <br/>